Bringing life to the DL&W.

 Programming is the key to success.

-The DL&W project is designed to be Buffalo’s public space.
+The DL&W project is designed to serve Buffalo as a public space.
 It’s a place to tuck in and stay awhile, and that’s where creative and consistent programming comes in.

 For this public space to serve the population and its district, its programming must meet the needs of its tenants and guests, inviting the public to return again and again.